Yeh Chahatein Yeh Shiddatein

 Yeh Chahatein Yeh Shiddatein is a 2016 Pakistani drama serial based on the novel by same name.
 The serial stars Anum Fayyaz, Shahzad Noor, Fawad Jalal and Ahmed Majeed in lead roles.
 It is produced by Babar Javed.

 Synopsis

 Nawaira never thought that her admirers would become a threat— them being her own cousins.
-Her engagement with Nawaz deeply hurts her other cousin, Raza, who is younger than her but has been in love with her since childhood.
-Raza’s feelings for Nawaira begin to sabotage his relationship with his fiancée Rimsha, because she is aware of his infatuation.
+Her engagement with Nawaz deeply hurts another cousin, Raza, who is younger than her but has been in love with her since childhood.
+Raza's feelings for Nawaira begin to sabotage his relationship with his fiancée Rimsha, because she is aware of his infatuation.
 As a result, Rimsha develops resentment for Nawaira.

-Shariq, happens to be another admirer of Nawaira.
-He is also madly in love with her.
+Shariq, another cousin, also happens to be an admirer of Nawaira.
 Nawaira, who is unaware of this fact, often visits his house to inquire about her sick aunt.
 This is where this love rectangle gets worse.
 His love turns into obsession and when he finds out about the engagement, he decides to conquer his love in any circumstances.
 He kidnaps Nawaira and the engagement gets called off— which causes chaos in the lives of Raza and Nawaz.